Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: How to build more adaptive AI

 \section{How to build more adaptive AI}

-How can we take inspiration from adaptive behavior and the brain to build new approaches~\cite{Hassabis2017NeuroscienceInspiredAI}?
+How can we take inspiration from adaptive behavior and the brain to build new AI approaches~\cite{Hassabis2017NeuroscienceInspiredAI}?
 A core component of adaptive behavior is having already learned priors -- these aforementioned internal models -- that can be dynamically called upon.
 These priors clearly require data-at-scale to form -- this ``data'' can be baked into neural circuits via the genome, or learned throughout life.
-An example of genetic priors would be the innate ability to suckle at birth across many species, or how a newborn horse to stand and walk in a few hours after birth, while learned would be a motor skill such as playing a musical instrument.
-Another data-source is the massive amount of unsupervised sensory and motor stimuli we rapidly accumulate across development.
+An example of genetic priors would be the innate ability to suckle at birth across many species, or how a newborn horse stands and walks in a few hours after birth, while a non-genetic learned prior would be a motor skill such as playing a musical instrument.
+Another data source is the massive amount of unsupervised sensory and motor stimuli we rapidly accumulate across development and life.
 But how do we turn data into internal models?

-While many questions remain about how these models are implemented in neural dynamics, there is increasing evidence of core computations (such as prediction errors) across brain regions, and there are architectural constraints on these systems that stem from brain-body dynamics.
-Brain regions are often based on primary sensors: vision, olfaction, touch, proprioception, audition, and so forth.
-Yet, as Mountcastle argued, it's less about a ``sensory'' or ``motor'' space, but rather a function of inputs and outputs, and by extension, inter-connectivity of regions.
-Thus, as I will argue below, we should take inspiration from building specialized nodes that have core computations in the right reference framework that are interconnected in order to act.
+While many questions remain about how these models are implemented in neural dynamics, there is increasing evidence of core computations such as the previously discussed prediction errors~\cite{Keller2024PredictivePA,keller_sensorimotor_2012} across brain regions, which shape and update internal models.
+Can we use these prediction errors as teaching signals in neural networks?
+Moreover, these prediction errors are anatomically defined, imposing architectural constraints on these systems that stem from brain-body dynamics.
+Can we leverage this feature in adaptive AI systems?
+Importantly, these prediction errors are canonical and act in specific sensory reference frameworks (such as vision or audition).
+As Mountcastle noted, it is less about ``sensory'' or ``motor" spaces but rather a function of the data input/output, and by extension the shared architecture and computations.
+Thus, as I will argue below, we should take inspiration from building specialized nodes that have core computations in the right reference framework that use prediction errors to smartly update modules, much like the brain uses prediction error to update internal models.